South Australian Railways Brill railcar: Withdrawal and preservation

-However, the Brills were facing replacement during the 1950s.
-In 1955 the SAR introduced its Bluebird and Redhen railcars, and the "Barwell Bulls" – nicknamed after a former Premier of South Australia, Henry Barwell, and the bovine sound that the air horn emitted – were moved to suburban services in Adelaide.
-As more Redhens were constructed to replace them on the metropolitan lines, the last Brill railcars were withdrawn in October 1971.
+The Brills were facing replacement during the 1950s.
+In 1955 the SAR introduced its Bluebird and Red Hen railcars, and they were moved to suburban services in Adelaide.
+As more Red Hens were constructed to replace them on the metropolitan lines, the last Brill railcars were withdrawn in October 1971.
+As at 30 June 1969, the last four in broad-gauge service had registered an average close to 1,642,000 mi; on narrow gauge, car 102 recorded 1,549,000 mi.